 NOTICE Responsibility for registering for courses in one’s program of study, monitoring the progression toward graduation, and avoiding SAP ineligibility lies with the student.
 When students enroll at MCC, they choose their course of study and have ready access to the course requirements.
 While MCC provides advisement and counseling to students in an effort to facilitate a student’s educational interests and goals, this SAP policy is mandated by the federal government and may not be altered, ignored, or regulated on the grounds of improper or misinterpreted advisement.

 All notices regarding academic progress for financial aid purposes will be sent to the student’s MCC email and Self service portal.
 The student is responsible for monitoring this mailbox/portal on a weekly basis.

 The Financial Aid Office may adjust the student’s award amount, pending changes in eligibility status or the availability of federal/state/institutional funds.
 If the student registers for classes they must officially drop the class(es) before the first day of class or they may be responsible for all charges incurred.
 Please note: Not all certificate/diploma programs are eligible for financial aid.

 Credit hours attempted and completed during a summer session are included in the calculation of SAP.
 State-funded financial aid is not available during the summer session.
 Award amounts are based on full-time attendance for the fall and spring terms and will be pro-rated according to the number of registered hours.
-Summer aid is not available for students that attend full-time fall and spring terms unless advertised and/or included on yearly award letter.
+Summer aid is not available for students that attend full-time fall and spring terms unless advertised and/or included on yearly offer letter.